Online Energy Use Calculators

 The average PWC residential customer uses 1,017 kWhs of electricity each month, 21% during peak hours and 79% during off peak hours.
 Customers can save money by adjusting their daily weekday routine and shifting more of their electrical use to the off peak hours.

 Peak Periods (excludes Saturdays, Sundays, and PWC recognized holidays)

 - On-Peak TOU Rate – $.13/kWh

-*PWC reserves the right to amend or discontinue at any time without prior notice.
+*PWC reserves the right to amend or discontinue these calculators at any time without prior notice.